University of the Arts London: London College of Communication

-The London College of Printing descends from the St Bride's Foundation Institute Printing School, which was established in November 1894 under the City of London Parochial Charities Act of 1883.
+The London College of Printing descends from the St Bride's Foundation Institute Printing School, which was established in November 1894 under the City of London Parochial Charities Act 1883.
 The Guild and Technical School opened in Clerkenwell in the same year, but moved a year later to Bolt Court, and became the Bolt Court Technical School; it was later renamed the London County Council School of Photoengraving and Lithography.
 St Bride's came under the control of the London County Council in 1922 and was renamed the London School of Printing and Kindred Trades; in 1949 it was merged with the LCC School of Photoengraving and Lithography, forming the London School of Printing and Graphic Arts.
 In 1960 this was renamed the London College of Printing.
 The printing department of the North Western Polytechnic was merged into it in 1969.
 The London College of Printing became part of the London Institute in 1986.

 The Westminster Day Continuation School opened in 1921, and was later renamed the College for Distributive Trades.
 It became part of the London Institute in 1986.
 In 1990 it merged with the London College of Printing to form the London College of Printing and Distributive Trades, which in 1996 was renamed the London College of Communication.